Tropical Storm Vicente (2005)

-Tropical Storm Vicente was a short-lived but deadly tropical storm which caused severe flooding in Vietnam and Thailand in mid September 2005.
+Tropical Storm Vicente (Note: The name Vicente (Chamorro: Vicente, [visente]) was contributed by the United States and is a masculine given name in Chamorro.) was a short-lived but deadly tropical storm which caused severe flooding in Vietnam and Thailand in mid September 2005.

 Meteorological history

 Tropical Depression 16W formed 205 nmi east-southeast of Dong Tac Airport, Vietnam on the morning of 16 September.
 It reached tropical storm strength overnight local time and was named Vicente, a Chamorro male name.
 Shortly after forming, Vicente interacted with a tropical disturbance west of Luzon and made a cyclonic loop.
 Vicente then absorbed the disturbance before passing just south of Hainan Island.
 Eventually, Vicente made landfall on the Vietnam coast northwest of Huế on 18 September and gradually dissipated.

 Preparations

 China

 On 17 September, the Hong Kong Observatory issued a standby signal No.1 as the outer bands of Vicente brought showers and thunderstorms to Hong Kong.
 The signal was dropped the next day as the storm moved away from Hong Kong.
 Red flags were hoisted at numerous beaches due to the rough seas.